Italy begins to grapple with how to ease virus restrictions - KVIA

 Advocates insist that anonymity would be protected and that no personal data would be at risk, likening the app to other widely used applications like Google Maps or TripAdvisor, which help users identify specific data.

-Italy’s hardest hit regions in the north are also floating proposals for immunity certificates based on antibody blood tests, which have not yet proved reliable.
+Italy’s hardest-hit regions in the north are also floating proposals for immunity certificates based on antibody blood tests, which haven’t yet proved reliable.
 Virus experts caution that such documents are a long way off.

 Some regions already require facial masks, though not necessarily surgical-grade ones, which remain in short supply.
-Lombardy, which has born the brunt of the epidemic, has made masks mandatory for anyone venturing outside their home — but due to the continuing shortage, scarves can be used.
+Lombardy, which has borne the brunt of the epidemic, has made masks mandatory for anyone venturing outside their home — but because of the continuing shortage, scarves can be used.
 Veneto has distributed a basic mask to most households, requiring them to be used in supermarkets and on public transportation.

 Giuseppe Sala said Milan officials are studying how to guarantee social distancing when more people begin to access public spaces, from public transportation to cinemas.
 Sala is considering having younger city employees return to work first, since they have generally proven less susceptible to the virus.
 Remote working, where possible, will continue to be encouraged.